TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 86 - 9/19 (Thursday)
 And here we go, starting Project 7 today.
 I didn't actually do that much writing of code today though.
 I'm spending most of my time reading the requirements and starting to think about what I want to do and getting a good understanding of the project and the resources I have to work with.
 This will be fun, yet scary since I've never done a project without starter code.
 Fun!

+### Day 87 - 9/20 (Friday)
+Today I am trying to start learning about Google Maps API.
+I was thinking of maybe using MapBox or something else but I think I will be using Google Maps for Project 7.